autogluon/autogluon/CONTRIBUTING.md

 - We recommend developing on Linux as this is the only OS where all features are currently 100% functional.
 Avoid introducing changes that will only work on a particular OS, as we're currently working to support MacOSX and Windows.
 Changes to existing code that improve cross-platform compatibility are most welcome!

-- Please use Python >= 3.6 for development, as these are the only versions where AutoGluon is fully functional.
+- Use Python >= 3.6 for development, as these are the only versions where AutoGluon is fully functional.

 - Please try to avoid introducing additional dependencies on 3rd party packages.
 We are currently working to reduce the number of external dependencies of our package.
+For now, we recommend lazy-import of external package if you are adding functionality that you believe will only be used by small fraction users.

 - All code should adhere to the [PEP8 style](https://www.python.org/dev/peps/pep-0008/).